Yes! You can build your own Glock handgun at home! In fact, under federal law, you can build any standard firearm at home.

 Brownell’s Front-Cut RMR Slide – $209.99

-I was very leery of purchasing it (spoiler alert- it’s the one I went with) because it’s cost is so low compared to other slides.
+I was very leery of purchasing it (spoiler alert- it’s the one I went with) because the cost is so low compared to other slides.
 However, I thought it was worth the gamble because it was so close to being the cheapest slide and it had the features I wanted: forward cocking serrations AND an RMR cut.

 Of course, these are just a FEW options for your Glock slide.
 To see the rest of your choices, check out Brownell’s Glock slides.